alerta/alerta-docs/gettingstarted/tutorial-1-deploy-alerta.rst

   * `Step 1: Install Packages`_
   * `Step 2: Configuration`_
   * `Step 3: Customisation`_
-  * `Step 4: Housekeeping`_
   * `Next Steps`_

 Overview
 --------

-The server is based on the latest Ubuntu cloud image, `Ubuntu 16.04 LTS (Xenial)`_.
+The server is based on the most recent stable Ubuntu cloud image, `Ubuntu 16.04 LTS (Xenial)`_.
 The Alerta server will be installed to run as a `uWsgi`_ application proxied behind an `nginx`_ web server.
-The web console will be served from the same NGINX server secured behind Basic Auth.
+The web console will be served from the same nginx server and configured to support Basic Auth logins.

-Configuration will involve forwarding a subset of alerts to Slack and Email for notification.
+Customisation will involve defining a new alert severity called "Fatal" that will be black in colour, and allowing an additional alert environment called "Code" in addition to "Production" and "Development".

 .. _`Ubuntu 16.04 LTS (Xenial)`: https://wiki.ubuntu.com/XenialXerus/ReleaseNotes
 .. _uWsgi: https://uwsgi-docs.readthedocs.io